rocissa/rss-website/2023/day2/track-4.md

 *October 26, 2023 11:00 - 11:50 am***

 In today's digital age, data has become the cornerstone of decision-making and problem-solving.
 For information security teams, the ability to leverage data and analytics has emerged as a secret weapon in their fight against ever-evolving threats.
 Here we explore the significance of analytics for information security teams, the challenges they face in utilizing data effectively, and the ethical implications surrounding data analysis.

+## Simple Maintenance.
+What Can Go Wrong.{#track4-s7}
+**William Redmond<br>
+*October 26, 2023 1:00 pm - 1:50 pm***

+Case Study revealing lessons learned from a simple, planned maintenance gone wrong which precipitated a site outage.
+The outage exposed significant holes in procedures and incident management protocol.
+Bill will present findings, citing flags ignored leading up to the incident, recovery paths during and follow-on procedures put in place to mitigate future issues.